auremoser/mozsci/log/worklog.md

 * sent out fellows' foxes  to all
 * promoted all statuses for owf and s in fluxx
 * sent email process to amy and amc and kalpana
+* dinner with the fellows
+* prepped the staff call

 ## TODO